akbariela/Human-Activity-Recognition-RNN-LSTM/README.md

 ### Latent Space Analysis: VanillaRNN Hidden States
 To gain deeper insight into how the baseline VanillaRNN perceives different activities, we performed **Principal Component Analysis (PCA)** on the hidden states ($h_n$) extracted before the final classification layer.

-As shown in **image_e87321.png**, the visualization of these latent representations reveals the following:
+As shown in the notebook, the visualization of these latent representations reveals the following:

 *   **Linear Separability of Static Activities:** The model successfully clusters "Laying" far apart from dynamic activities like "Walking", which explains its high precision in that category.
 *   **Challenges in Transitional Movements:** The significant overlap in the *WALKING vs WALKING_UPSTAIRS* and *WALKING_DOWNSTAIRS vs WALKING_UPSTAIRS* plots demonstrates that the simple RNN architecture struggles to extract distinct temporal features for movements with similar periodicities.